Home - Book Preview

 “So you’re from here?”

 “Sure am.
-I was born at the hospital in Greenwich and I’ve lived in the valley my whole life.
+I was born at the Greenwich hospital and have lived in the valley my whole life.
 What about you and Tom?”

 “We grew up in Williamstown.
-We were born up in Burlington, Vermont before Mom and Dad decided to move south to Massachusetts.
-I wasn’t old enough then to remember it.”
+We were born in Burlington, Vermont, before Mom and Dad decided to move south to Massachusetts, but I wasn’t old enough to remember it.”

 They chatted back and forth until the first bell rang.
 Both gathered their things and rose to head to their first class.
 Jeff noted that Jack walked with a pronounced limp but kept his eyes on his new friend’s eyes and said nothing about it.